drug-design/course/docs/chapters/conformational-analysis.md

 ### Common Errors Made with Minimization
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.

-Among the common errors that are observed in the use of molecular modeling systems is the belief that a minimized conformer has a "quality label" of validity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/common-errors-made-minimization-75b0b919'><i class='fa fa-play' aria-hidden='true'></i></button>Among the common errors that are observed in the use of molecular modeling systems is the belief that a minimized conformer has a "quality label" of validity.
 This is not true.
 The minimum obtained depends on the initial conformation that has been used.
 Although 'improved' by the minimization treatment, this is not sufficient.
 What is important is the location of this conformation with respect to the low energy minima, including the global minimum of the molecule.
 *[molecular modeling]: A field that models molecular behavior with theoretical methods and computational techniques.
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer